When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Bed-sharing is when the baby sleeps in the same bed with parents, while co-sleeping refers to having the baby in a bassinet or crib attached to the parent’s bed.
+• Know the definitions: Bed-sharing means sleeping in the same bed; co-sleeping usually refers to a separate surface attached to or near the parent’s bed.

 What Are My Options for Sleeping?

-Sleep deprivation is a real challenge for new parents.
-Finding ways for everyone to get a good night’s sleep becomes a top priority.
-There are three ways to keep your baby near you when you sleep:
+Sleep deprivation is torture, and finding a way for everyone to rest is a top priority.
+Generally, there are three ways to keep your baby close while you sleep:

-The American Academy of Pediatrics (AAP) recommends room-sharing for at least the first six months of your baby’s life and ideally for their first year (1).
-They do, however, caution against bed-sharing.
+The American Academy of Pediatrics (AAP) recommends room-sharing for at least the first six months of your baby’s life, though ideally for the first year (1).
+However, they advise against bed-sharing due to safety concerns.

 1. Bed-sharing

-• Not wanting to leave their baby alone.
+• Separation anxiety: They do not want to leave the baby alone.

 Bed-Sharing Know-How